squint-cljs/squint/doc/browser-repl.md

 ## Npm deps at the REPL

-Npm dependencies work out of the box.
-But the first time you require one in developmental, vite pre-bundles it and reloads the page, which means you'll lose your REPL state.
-To avoid that you can pre-bundle the deps you expect to use:
+`optimizeDeps` is optional.
+Npm dependencies work without it.
+The first time you require a dep vite hasn't seen, vite pre-bundles it and reloads the page, which loses REPL state.
+Listing the deps you expect to use avoids that one reload:

 ```js
 defineConfig({ optimizeDeps: { include: ['canvas-confetti', 'nanoid'] }, plugins: [squint()] })